Candidates - Your Privacy

-(i) storing and reviewing any personal data, which may include any special category personal data, with which you have supplied us and which we are not required by law to store, in order to match you with any suitable vacancies at the time of your initial registration with us, or in the future and in order to communicate with you.
-Such personal data might include, but is not limited to, your telephone number, email address and details of your work preferences or requirements;
+(i) storing, reviewing and using any personal data and/or any special category personal data which you have provided to us and which we are not required by law to store, in order to match you with potentially suitable vacancies at the time of your initial registration with us or in the future and in order to communicate with you.
+Such personal data might include, but is not limited to, your telephone number and email address and details of your work preferences or requirements;

 (ii) storing, reviewing and using, any personal data and/or any special category personal data which we hold on you for longer than 12 months after we last provided any services to you in order to match you with potentially suitable vacancies in the future and in order to communicate with you;